arista-eosext/toptalkers/README.md

-To send sflow samples to the local collector, define the loopback as one of the sflow targets.
+To send sflow samples to the local collector, define the loopback (127.0.0.2)  as one of the sflow targets.
+The reason for using 127.0.0.2 instead of 127.0.0.1, is that recent TerminAttr releases have a built in sFlow collector.
+If we bind to the same socket, this creates a conflict with both TerminAttr and sfacctd/toptalkers.
 ```
 !
 sflow sample 5000 #Whatever is appropriate for your use case
-sflow destination 127.0.0.1
+sflow destination 127.0.0.2
 sflow source-interface Vlan10 #Whatever is appropriate for your use case
 sflow run
 !